atkison/CyberSecurityClub/README.md

 <br>

 ## <b>Crimson Cyber Defense Competition Team</b>
 Everyone from begginer level to advanced are welcome and encouraged to join the competition team.
 It is a great opportunity to learn more about cyber security and really dive deep into what it takes to solve complex cyber security problems.
-Here you will find resources on CTFs and other competitions.
-New to cyber competitions?
-Check out the resources within the [Where_to_Start](/Competition_Team/0_Where_to_Start) directory.<br/>

 ## [Meet the Crimson Defense H@ckers](/Crimson_Defense_H@ckers)
 The competition team is comprised of individuals motivated and driven to protect the world from any potential exploit or vulnerability.
 While both focused on hardening systems and pen-testing systems to make sure they are as secure as they can be, the Crimson Defense H@ckers work tirelessly day in and day out.
 They are an elite security group and there isn't a problem too difficult for them to solve.
 Head over to the Crimson Defense H@ckers directory and meet the team!